patches

 Pfc Armentrout actually wears it on the left side!
 The photo is reversed, note the fold is on the opposite side, verifying that this isn't just a weird cap.
 His jump wings are also on the wrong side of the coat.
 So when viewing wartime pics for things like this, make sure the photograph isn't reversed :)

-Trooper Morass - patch on the right side again.
+Trooper Morss - patch on the right side again.

-Sgt Parsons Sr - also wears the patch on the right side of the cap.
+Sgt Parsons Sr - wears the patch on the left side of the cap (did you catch that the photo is reversed?)
 A variety of ranks and a mixture of different units in the 502nd.
 These are not unique to the 502nd, or the 101st.
-These can be found right across all units.
+Examples like these can be found across all units.

 Pathfinder Patch

 Firstly 'NO IT DOESN'T HAVE A WHITE TONGUE!'
 There is one other airborne patch that I need to mention and that is the Pathfinder Patch.
 However, this was not on any combat jacket, so don't go getting all excited before you know what it is.
 This patch was awarded to those who jumped into the Normandy Campaign as a member of a Pathfinder team.
-Some Troopers were assigned to these at the last moment and although not trained in any sort of Radar signalling, they were there as more of a support/security role, they still were awarded and eligible to wear the patch.
+Some Troopers were assigned to these groups at the last moment and, although not trained in any sort of Radar signaling (they were there as more of a support/security role), they still were awarded and eligible to wear the patch.

-Again, our friend at GreenArmyProducts makes three versions of these as like all the other Airborne patches, there were even variations of even the rarest patches!
+Again, The Patch King makes accurate versions of these as, like all the other Airborne patches, there were variations of even the rarest patches!

 These were worn on the lower left arm, just above the overseas service stripes.
 It was not just sewn on like the big rectangular patch shown right, it was trimmed around the design, how close depended on the individual.

 Note - this is only for reference...
-WE ARE NOT PATHFINDERS!
+Miss Drop 44 ARE NOT PATHFINDERS!

 Rank Patches

-Rank patches are worn on the combat M42 jackets and the A-Class.
-When you first join the unit you will most likely be a regular straight out of basic training private.
-Which does have some advantages as you won't have to do any sewing of rank chevrons, which is a pain as it can take a couple of attempts to get them properly level and looking good!
+Rank patches are worn on the combat M42 jackets and the A-Class uniforms.
+When you first join the unit, you will most likely be a regular straight-out-of-basic-training private, which does have some advantages as you won't have to do any sewing of rank chevrons, which is a pain as it can take a couple of attempts to get them properly level and looking good!
 Rank chevrons can be found in both reproduction and originals.
 The reproductions are like everything else... very hit and miss.
-However, originals of most lower rank chevrons can be found if looked for and usually for the same price as good reproductions.
-Depending how lucky you get of course.
-For really good chevrons its always worth contacting GAP and asking what they have in stock, are planning to remake or even can make! if you ask nicely enough!
+However, originals of most lower rank chevrons can be found if you look carefully for them, and usually for the same price as good reproductions.
+Depending how lucky you get, of course.
+For really good chevrons it's always worth contacting The Patch King and asking what's in stock, what they are planning to remake, or even what I can make special for you - if you ask nicely enough!